 It can also be cut in a linear pattern to expose its distinctive veins.

-These horizontal veins in this rich chocolate brown limestone make striking countertops.
-Recommended for small indoor applications, Saint Pierre evolves from one block to another, making almost every slab unique.
+The horizontal veins in this rich chocolate brown limestone make a striking design statement.
+Recommended for indoor applications, Saint Pierre evolves from one block to another, making almost every slab unique.

 For a more refined, consistent pattern, choose fleuri cut.